Dealing with Damp and Mould

 4. Wipe down patches of mould

-Please contact us to arrange a property inspection if you have any concerns about damp or mould in your home.
+Please contact us to arrange a damp and mould inspection if you have any concerns about damp or mould in your home.